-(A.POWER_DOWN) The user does not leave the platform and/or storage device unattended until all volatile memory is cleared after a power-off, so memory remnant attacks are infeasible.
+(A.POWER_DOWN) The user does not leave the platform and/or storage device unattended until the TOE power-offs.
+This properly clears memories and locks down the device.

-Authorized users do not leave the platform and/or storage device in a mode where sensitive information persists in non-volatile storage (e.g., Lockscreen).
+Authorized users do not leave the platform and/or storage device in a mode where sensitive information persists in non-volatile storage (e.g., Lockscreen or sleep state).
 Users power the platform and/or storage device down or place it into a power managed state, such as a "hibernation mode".